Nico Robin

 Nico Robin (ニコ・ロビン, Niko Robin), otherwise known as "Devil Child", is a fictional character in the One Piece franchise created by Eiichiro Oda.
 The character made her first appearance in the 114th chapter of the series, which was first published in Japan in Shueisha's Weekly Shōnen Jump magazine on November 22, 1999.

 In the series, Robin is introduced as an antagonist, but eventually becomes the seventh member of the Straw Hat Pirates crew and the sixth to join.
 Acting as the group's archaeologist and historian, Robin is a Devil Fruit user who possess the power of the Flower-Flower Fruit, allowing her to sprout replicas of her limbs, and later her entire body, from any surface.
 As the only survivor of the island of Ohara, Robin is the only known living person in the world of One Piece with the ability to read the ancient stones called Poneglyphs, something considered threatening by the World Government, which forbids the practice.

 Robin has become extremely popular and a breakout character in anime and manga fandom.
 She has also appeared in several adaptations based on the manga, including the anime television series in which she is voiced by Yuriko Yamaguchi and Anzu Nagai as a child in the original Japanese language, as well as by Veronica Taylor and Stephanie Young and Jad Saxton as a child in the English versions.
 She has also become a popular subject of cosplay, causing a trend in Japan where women attempted to replicate her iconic costumes.

+Nico Robin is portrayed by Russian actress Lera Abova in the live action adaptation of One Piece.

 Concept and creation

 The character of Nico Robin was created by manga artist Eiichiro Oda, the author of the manga series One Piece, and she made her first appearance in its 114th chapter, titled "The Course", which was first published in Shueisha's Weekly Shōnen Jump magazine on November 22, 1999.
 As a fan of film director Quentin Tarantino, Oda stated that he used as a source of inspiration for Robin's design the character of Mia Wallace, played by Uma Thurman in Pulp Fiction (1994), one of Tarantino's most famous films.
-According to Oda, Robin has her birthday on February 6, and is 6.2 feet tall which is around 188 cm.
-When asked by a fan what the nationalities of the members of the Straw Hat Pirates would be if One Piece was set in the real world, Oda replied that Robin would be Russian.

 Robin was a later addition to the story and Robin and Franky are the only crew members who did not appear in the original concept art for the Straw Hats.
-However there was a male member who was a botanist, which may allude to Robin’s Devil Fruit power.
+However, there was a male member who was a botanist, which may allude to Robin's Devil Fruit power.

-Nico Robin, a character from "One Piece," is of the Oharan race.
-She is the only survivor of the Ohara Island's destruction, known for its scholars.
-In the world of "One Piece," races can vary widely, and the Oharans were known for their knowledge and expertise in archaeology.